-Figure 3-13 Aligning the Paper
+Figure 3-14 Aligning the paper

-4. Close the printer door leaving about 1/2 inch or 2 centimeters of paper protruding from the opening.
-Make sure the latches engage fully or misprints may result.

-5. Press the paper feed button to feed about an inch of paper to ensure that it is loaded correctly.
+- 4. Close the printer door so that about 1⁄2 inch or 2 cm of paper protrudes from the opening. - 5.
+Press the paper feed button to ensure that the paper is loaded correctly.